Kristina01111000/Drws_site/README.md

 check on all the edits to the 40Q and send it to him email him about the endign paragraphs for the 40 Q -> he sent them, put them in

+New intro for 40Q:
+Discover Your Holistic
+Four Element Balance Score!

+Take our 5-minute Self-Analysis Quiz to discover your unique holistic balance As you do, keep in mind that the four elements – Fire, Air, Water and Earth – were studied by the smartest and wisest of humankind for literally thousands of years.
+Our predecessors understood how this special foursome represents four essential principles- values-forces that we each balance (whether we’re aware of it or not) in our own unique ways.
+Click at the bottom when done for a full color graphical display of your unique balance!